Auditing the Auditors: Does Community-based Moderation Get It Right?

 A central challenge in these systems is that users vary widely in the reliability of their evaluations \cite{amatriain2009ilikeit, bhuiyan2020investigating}.
 As a result, platforms confront a second problem: \textbf{how to audit the auditors themselves?} In practice, platforms aggregate user content evaluations into an inferred platform outcome, which we refer to as the \emph{consensus}, that determines whether content is downranked or given additional context \cite{CommunityNotesRankingNotes}.
 The same consensus is then used to evaluate users' reliability as well: users whose historical input to the system aligns with the consensus gain influence, whereas those who diverge are downweighted or lose eligibility to participate in future evaluations \cite{CommunityNotesWritingAbility, CommunityNotesWritingAndRatingImpact}.
 We refer to this design choice as \emph{consensus-based auditing}.

 Although consensus-based auditing appears operationally efficient, it implicitly assumes that consensus is a reliable proxy for truth and that disagreement signals low credibility.
-This coupling of aggregation and auditing can potentially create a self‑reinforcing dynamic \cite{horvitz2012incentives, perdomo2020performative}.
+This coupling of aggregation and auditing can create a feedback effect and alter reporting incentives \cite{horvitz2012incentives, perdomo2020performative}.
 When agreement with the consensus is rewarded, users have incentives to anticipate the outcome rather than provide independent input \cite{muchnik2013social, lorenz2011social}.
 As a result, disagreement becomes less visible, and minority perspectives may be withdrawn before they are ever aggregated \cite{zhao2025spiral,noelle1974spiral}.
 In this paper, we quantify these effects and show, both theoretically and empirically, that consensus-based auditing systematically distorts contributor behavior and reduces the representation of informative minority viewpoints.

 X’s Community Notes provides a concrete setting for studying these design choices.
 Launched in January 2021 (initially as \emph{Birdwatch}), Community Notes is a crowdsourced content evaluation system where participating platform users (\emph{contributors}) add short ``notes'' that provide context to help readers assess a post's claims \cite{xcommunitynotes}.
 Other participating users rate the helpfulness of these notes, and an aggregation algorithm selects which notes are displayed publicly as annotations on the original post, based on their predicted helpfulness across diverse viewpoints.